 Lastly, we had Japanese melon and Kyoho grapes to end the meal.

 In short, the unagi at Ishibashi was certainly of the highest-quality, the servers were patient and friendly, providing efficient service in a traditional zen ambiance.
-It was a beautiful unagi experience and will be fondly remembered.
+It was a beautiful unagi experience to be fondly remembered.

 Address: 2-4-29 Suido, Bunkyo-ku, Tokyo, Japan 112-0005